-You will be asked to upload a CV and a supporting statement.
+You will be asked to upload a CV and a supporting statement (cover letter).
 The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
 This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants)

 Please upload all documents as PDF files with your name and the document type in the filename.
+Please do not upload PDFs of publications in support of your application.